- Amateur radio operating in Southcentral Alaska for 47 years.

 I have traveled the Alaska Highway many times, including two winter trips.
 In 1966, the Alcan Highway to Alaska consisted of nearly 1,000 miles of rough dirt road with fuel stops few and far between.
 The remoteness was incredible.
 Other HF mobile trips included the Yukon and Northwest Territories Dempster Highway, a 454-mile dirt road to Inuvik, NT (/VY1 and /VE8), deep in the Arctic.
 Another extended HF mobile trip was the 300+ mile dirt 'Dalton Highway' alongside the Trans-Alaska Oil Pipeline to the Arctic Ocean at Prudhoe Bay, Alaska.

 An HF rig was occasionally brought along when dropped off in remote wilderness by a bush pilot for big-game hunting or backcountry fishing trips.
 Below are a few examples of HF mobile and remote outings.
-When tenting in the wilderness, a 20/40 meter band dipole with alligator clamp jumpers was typically the antenna.
+When tenting in the wilderness, a 20/40 meter band dipole with alligator clamp jumpers was typically the antenna of choice.

 (Canon T3i EOS SLR, f3.5, 15 sec, 24mm, ISO 800.
 East view from N60.524 W150.920 3/24/2023 09:11 UTC.)